 By recognizing the unique threat that a whaling attack poses, businesses can take steps to secure not only an executive's account, but the entire company's network as well.
 Expansive protection is necessary because all it takes is one weak link for a company's data to be breached.

 So, what can be done?

-Companies who are serious about protecting their sensitive data often turn to training programs that create real-world scenarios by sending uninfected emails to their employees, all while utilizing phishing techniques.
-These disguised emails test the likelihood of someone clicking a malicious link.
+Companies who are serious about protecting their sensitive data often turn to cyber security training programs.
+These programs re-create real-world cyber attack scenarios by sending fake phishing emails to all employees.

 Want to Learn More?

 Erica Kastner is a lead Content Specialist at Standard Office Systems as well as a University of Georgia graduate.
 She aims to use her passion for problem-solving to help businesses understand how to better leverage their network infrastructure.